MobiDL/alignmentSR/README.md

 ## 🆘 Support

-For questions or issues, please contact the Mobidic team or open an issue in this repository.
+For any questions or issues, please open an issue in this repository or contact us.